Marine Recreational Forecasts - Wellington

 Wellington Harbour and the south coast from Sinclair Head to Baring Head.

-STORM warning for COOK
+NIL warning for COOK

 For more detailed weather information visit